HelgaSen/Workshop3/Instruction_git.md

 Changes will come from branch named in git merge command to branch where you are now.

-**Be careful** to push changes from \<branch_name> to master, you must go to master branch first.
+**<span style="color:#CD5C5C"> Be careful!</span>**  To push changes from \<branch_name> to master, you must go to master branch first.
 Use git checkout master.

-#### Merge conflicts
+#### **Merge conflicts**

-If the same string/text in different file versions typed different then you will face conflict when trying merging.
+If the same string/text in different file versions typed different, then you will face conflict when trying merging.

+In VSCode programm you have 4 preset options to resolve this conflicts:

+- Accept current changes
+- Accept incoming changes
+- Accept both changes
+- Compare changes

 ## ![Icon](icon.png) Git log command options \#3